 This is the Living Room during the moving process.
 The room is very long and narrow, and even after living in this house for 6 years and trying every combination of furniture placement I could think of, it was just never comfortable.
 We were either too far away from each other to chat, or too far away from the television to see it.
 The only thing the large room was really good for was a party or when we had several friends over, but that only happens a couple times a year.

-So we moved the Dining Room table into the new Studio because we shot most of our photography on it, left two arm chairs positioned in front of the Mantel, and moved the Buffet against the wall for storage.
-We decided it was best to use the Studio for a little while before adding all the shelving units from Sauder, just to be sure we would like being in this room.
+So we moved the Dining Room table into the new Studio because we shot most of our photography on it, left two armchairs positioned in front of the Mantel, and moved the Buffet against the wall for storage.
+We decided it was best to use the Studio for a little while before adding shelving units, just to be sure we would like being in this room.
 The great part, it didn’t cost us a penny to move the furniture around and see if we liked it first.

 After working in the new Studio for a little while, we decided it would work out great.
 So we measured and drew out a plan of how we thought it would work best for us.
-Then headed to the Sauder website to see what they had available.
+We’ve used furniture from Sauder before and decided to see what they had available.

 We ordered 3 of the 5-Shelf Bookcases from the Beginnings Collection, and the Storage Organizer also from the Beginnings Collection.
 Since the shelves were going to hold breakable dishes that were heavy, Doug attached them to the wall with the brackets that came with the shelving units.

-We could have also put a regular curtain rod or a dowel rod in, which we thought about, but ultimately decided on the tension rods so that if we ever want to use the shelves in the future, they won’t have holes in them from curtain rods.
+We could have also put a regular curtain rod or a dowel rod in, which we thought about, but ultimately decided on the tension rods so that if we ever want to use the shelves for a different purpose in the future, they won’t have holes in them from curtain rods.
 The tension rods worked out splendidly!

 We used 10 tension rods, that were 18 inches.
 Under the second set of rods, we stored some of the backgrounds we use in a tall basket.